bigmlcom/bigmler/docs/index.rst

                                               the anomaly info
 ``--anomaly-seed`` *SEED*                     Seed to generate deterministic
                                               anomalies
+``--id-fields`` *SUMMARY_FIELDS*              Comma-separated list of fields to
+                                              be kept for reference but not
+                                              used in the anomaly detector
+                                              bulding process
 ``--anomaly-score-attributes`` *PATH*         Path to a JSON file containing
                                               attributes (any of the updatable
                                               attributes described in the